-The curriculum for programs customarily leading to licensure at Nightingale College have been designed to meet the licensure/certification requirements in Utah as well as preparing learners to apply for the national NCLEX licensure exam.
-The licensure boards in each state are responsible for establishing the requirements for licensure/certification for their state.
-The state professional licensing boards make the ultimate decision as to whether or not an individual will be eligible to sit for licensure based on the rules and regulations in place at the time the individual submits their application for licensure.
+The curriculum for programs customarily leading to licensure at Nightingale College have been designed to meet the education requirements for licensure/certification in Utah as well as preparing learners to apply for the national NCLEX licensure exam.
+The licensure boards in each state are responsible for establishing the education requirements for licensure/certification for their state.
+The state professional licensing boards make the ultimate decision as to whether or not an individual will be eligible for licensure based on the rules and regulations in place at the time the individual submits their application for licensure.

 CUSTOMARILY LEADING TO LICENSURE

-Learners who receive an Associate or Bachelor of Science degree in nursing are eligible to sit for the national certification exam.
-If a learner plans to pursue licensure in a state that is considered undetermined in the list below, they are encouraged to contact that state for specific information relative to that state’s nursing practice act.
+If a learner plans to pursue licensure in a state that is considered undetermined in the list below, the learner must contact that state for specific information relative to that state’s nursing practice act.
 This contact should be made as early as possible after the location decision has been made.

-The table below indicates one of three options regarding program licensure for the Bachelor of Science in Nursing and Associate Degree in Nursing programs: the program meets licensure requirements; the program does not meet the licensure requirements; or a determination has not been made as to whether the program leads to licensure.
+The table below indicates one of three options regarding program licensure for the Bachelor of Science in Nursing and Associate Degree in Nursing programs: the program meets the education requirements for licensure; the program does not meet the education requirements for licensure; or a determination has not been made as to whether the program meets the education requirements that lead to licensure.
 For these purposes, “states” include the District of Columbia and the US protectorates, as defined in 34 CFR §600.2.

-*Additional licensure requirements may be imposed by individual state boards of nursing.
-Contact the respective State Board of Nursing for to verify.
+As a resource, NCSBN posts board of nursing professional licensure requirements for all US states and jurisdictions.
+See https://www.ncsbn.org/14730.htm*Additional licensure requirements may be imposed by individual state boards of nursing.
+Contact the respective State Board of Nursing to verify.